rymotion/the_collective_nextjs_app/TESTING_SUMMARY.md

 ## Conclusion

-Comprehensive testing infrastructure is now in place for The Collective application.
+Comprehensive testing infrastructure is now in place for Cinebayan application.
 The test suite covers all critical services and components with 103 tests, providing confidence in code quality and preventing regressions.

 **Next Action**: Run `npm test` to execute the test suite and verify all tests pass.